City-class ironclad: Armor

 The casemate armor was 2.5 in thick, rolled in plates 13 in wide and 8 to 13 ft long.
 Total weight of the armor was 75 tons (68 tonnes).
 Pook's initial design called for armor only on the sides abreast the engines; Commander Rodgers, however, extended the plating to cover the forward casemate.
 The after casemate, hull, and deck not covered by the casemate were left unprotected.
 An additional 47 tons (43 tonnes) of armor was put on following the battle of Fort Pillow.
 At the same time, protection against ramming was given to the hulls by railroad iron at the stems and sterns.

 Engines

 The engines were designed by engineer Thomas Merritt.
 The 22 ft paddlewheel was driven by two steam engines, mounted at opposite ends of the axle, 90 degrees apart.
 Five boilers, 36 in in diameter and 24 ft long, gave steam to a cylinder 22 in in diameter with a six-foot (1.8 m) stroke.

-The initial placement of the engines proved to be unsatisfactory.
+The initial placement of the boilers proved to be unsatisfactory.
 In order to protect them from enemy shot, they had been crowded into shallow holds, causing the engines to work both water and steam.
 To remedy the problem, the steam drums had to be moved to the top of the boilers.
 This meant that they were no longer fully protected.